myfreecomm/nexaas-async-collector/README.md

     # The namespace where you want to store you data within Redis
     config.redis_namespace = 'nexaas_async'

-    # The method that returns the use robject (or anyother object you want.
+    # The method that returns the user object (or any other object you want.
 It must respond to id method)
     config.scope = :current_user

     # The parent class of all nexaas-async-collector controller